cerealb/cse15l-lab-reports/index.md

-  # This is the beginning of my first website!
+#This is the beginning of my first website!
 # Discover Yearly & the Highlights
 ## What is a discover yearly?

-<p> If one is familiar with the app Spotify, there is a specific playlist named "Discover Weekly.
+If one is familiar with the app Spotify, there is a specific playlist named "Discover Weekly.
 Spotify uses a specific algorithm in order to derive a new playlist that may or may not cater to your specific music tastes.
 Now, what is a *discover yearly* ?
 A discover yearly is a playlist I have personally made to add all of the songs I have liked throughout the 52 personalized playlists that Spotify has given me.

 This is what a discover weekly looks like:
 ![Image]